nyu-cs-gy-6533-fall-2022/assignment-5-final-project-coelus/README.md

 # Implemented Systems
 1. 2D animation system that supports loops and different frame rates.
 2. Data loader that reads JSON files and generates stage and creature classes.
-3. A Collision Detection system that can return which side is collided.
+3. A Collision Detection system that returns which side is collided, and resolves collided object's position.
 4. Sprite renderer using Texture Mapping with OpenGL, which splits each frame into sprites for animations (changing UV buffer).
 5. Stage manager that the player can interact with different connected stages.
 6. Finite-State Machine for controlling player states, which also can easily extend new states.